-CAP was established in 1971 and represents the interests of over 40 000 planners across the Commonwealth.
+CAP represents the interests of over 40,000 planners in more than 30 countries across the Commonwealth.
 Our Mission is the advancement of urban and regional planning across the Commonwealth to meet the challenges of urbanisation and the sustainable development of human settlements.

 OUR WORK PROGRAMME